 I was born and raised in Tucson.
 I live there with my husband Lee, my son Riley (born in 2000), and my daughter Sabrina (born in 2005).
 Sabrina is hearing.
 Riley was born 12 weeks early and spent the first 7 weeks of his life in the NICU.
 He passed his newborn hearing screen but at age 4, was diagnosed with moderate to severe bilateral sensorineural hearing loss and Auditory Neuropathy.
 He has worn hearing aids ever since.
 Because he was diagnosed so late, he had learned to lip read and was oral.
-Because he had a speech delay, he had been enrolled in Early Intervention and received speech therapy since he was a baby.
+Because he had a speech delay, he was enrolled in Early Intervention and received speech therapy since he was a baby.
 I am so thankful for that because, without that, he could have been so behind in language, as we did not know he was hard of hearing.
-We took some ASL classes but Riley prefers to be oral.
 Riley has helped guide us on this journey with what works best for him.
-Riley is mainstreamed and is doing very well.
-He is in The National Honor Society, has started driving and looking at colleges.
-Riley is interested in pursuing a degree in Engineering.
+Riley is attending Pima Community College and pursuing a degree in Digital Film Arts.
 We are very proud of the young man he is becoming.

 I have been a member of Arizona Hands & Voices and a Guide by Your Side Parent Guide since 2008.
-I was so happy to find this organization and to know that we weren’t alone.
+I was so happy to find this organization and to know that we were not alone.
 It has been a great experience for my son to meet other kids who are similar to him.
 It has been wonderful meeting other parents and supporting and learning from each other.